SkymanOne/SkymanOne.github.io/_posts/2022-07-28-truebit-overview.md

 ## Intro

 While this article will primarily focus on technical aspects of the protocol, this is never the only side of any blockchain project.
-I want to thank other people who I with on researching this protocol and did excellent job at looking at different aspects of it.
+I want to thank other people who I worked with on researching this protocol and did excellent job at looking into different aspects of it.
-I will include the list of everyone involved in this research at the end of the article with their contacts.
+I will include the full list of everyone involved in this research at the end of the article with their contacts.

 ### Protocol summary